puppetlabs/bolt/developer-docs/kerberos.md

 While Linux **does** support a standalone Kerberos KDC (Key Distribution Center), the [`winrm`](https://github.com/WinRb/WinRM) gem that provides connectivity support from Bolt has only been written for and tested against Active Directory.

-In the future, it's possible other transports like SSH may be able to authenticate and authorize with just a KDC, but for now, the primary use case for Kerberos is in conjunction with WinRM.
+In the future, it's possible other transports like SSH might be able to authenticate and authorize with just a KDC, but for now, the primary use case for Kerberos is in conjunction with WinRM.

 ### Kerberos Implementations